pbcone/poc-serverless-graphql/README.md

 * /health -> status 200
 * / -> standard graphql / graphiql interface

+example query:

+`query{ count(user:"asdf") }`

+example mutation:
+`mutation{ incrementCount(user:"asdf", n:1) }`

-information about what queries and mutations are available can be found in the graphiql interface inside the docs tab
+more information about what queries and mutations are available can be found in the graphiql interface inside the docs tab

 based on https://serverless.com/blog/make-serverless-graphql-api-using-lambda-dynamodb/